Welcome and thanks for visiting...

 So how do skilled batters not only hit well-pitched baseballs but also hit them very hard and very far?
 It’s all workarounds.
 Hitters and hitting coaches relentlessly work on swing mechanics to generate bat speed and attack angles necessary to drive the ball.
 But they all will tell you that mechanics mean little without good timing to deliver the barrel of the bat to the ball at the optimal time and place in the hitting zone.

 Pitch recognition is not as well understood or as frequently coached as swing mechanics.
-Therefore, pitch recognition is not only an important aspect of hitting but also is a way to gain competitive advantage by improving a part of hitting that your competition (including the guy next to you on the bench) is not.
-In this article I clarify what pitch recognition is along with why it is important.
-In a companion article I will get into when, where, and how to train pitch recognition.
+Therefore, pitch recognition is not only an important aspect of hitting but also a way to gain a competitive advantage by improving a part of hitting that your competition (including the guy next to you on the bench) is not.
+In this article, I clarify what pitch recognition is, along with why it is important.
+In a companion article, I will explain when, where, and how to train pitch recognition.

 What is Pitch Recognition?

-Again, an illustration from Dorfman’s Mental Skills of Baseball shows the three “plots” that the story of most pitches follow:
+Again, an illustration from Dorfman’s Mental Skills of Baseball shows the three “plots” that the story of most pitches follows:

 When, Where, and How to Train Pitch Recognition